Meet Shahid Choudhary, local Govanhill printshop owner and trailblazing mountaineer

 Repowering: Communities at the heart of Scotland's renewable future

-As Scotland pushes to move away from oil and gas, community clean energy projects face both significant hurdles and critical opportunities as the nation scrambles to meet the new 2030 target.
+Clean energy projects face both significant hurdles and critical opportunities as the nation scrambles to meet the new clean energy by 2030 target.
 With Govanhill announced as Glasgow’s first Net Zero Neighbourhood, we attended Community Energy Scotland’s Community Power event this week to find out more about the potential for Govanhill to lead in the green transition at home.

 Annie’s Loo: People Power and the toilet which changed tenement living